 - 1. Identify 3 core symptoms of ADHD - 2.
 Determine 3 evidence-based strategies for managing core ADHD symptoms in the classroom - 3.
-Apply 3 strategies to help a student with ADHD engage in and be productive in various school activities and routines on a given case scenario - 6.2 Track 2 (Recommended for PT/As): 5 Strategies for Successful Integration of Powered Mobility in Schools: Promoting Student Independence and Participation | Karen E. Tartick, PT
+Apply 3 strategies to help a student with ADHD engage in and be productive in various school activities and routines on a given case scenario

+Seminar 9: 5 Strategies for Successful Integration of Powered Mobility in Schools: Promoting Student Independence and Participation | Karen E. Tartick, PT